 Borscht Hot or Cold?

 Borscht here is served hot.
-The recipes that I have developed are not ones that would be served cold.
-A cold soup is created with the intention of serving it cold.
-The flavors need to be adjusted for serving it cold, tasted and adjusted when the soup is cold.
-The flavor of a hot soup will not be the same taste when eaten cold.
+The recipes that I have developed would not be served cold.
+A cold soup is typically served cold.
+The flavors need to be adjusted for serving it cold, and the soup should be tasted and adjusted accordingly.
+The flavor of a hot soup will not be the same when eaten cold.

-The qualities and characteristics for a cold soup need to be built more boldly because heat typically enhances flavors.
+The qualities and characteristics of a cold soup need to be built more boldly because heat typically enhances flavors.
 Borscht can be eaten as a cold soup.
-A Typical Cold Borscht soup would be fermented beet juice combined with cream or some form of yogurt, kefir might be an option or blended greek yogurt served over cucumber, eggs, radishes, green onion.
+A Typical Cold Borscht soup would be fermented beet juice combined with cream or some form of yogurt, such as kefir, or blended Greek yogurt, served over cucumber, eggs, radishes, and green onions.
 Garnish with chives.

 This pink creamy soup would have the classic sweet and sour flavors known with Borscht.